-Located at the base of the Rocky Mountains, the city of Boulder is a leading force in research, technology, and entrepreneurship—a place where innovation happens.
-At the heart of the city, CU Boulder produces some of the best and brightest in these industries and is a primary source of Colorado’s highly skilled workforce.
+The city of Boulder is a leading force in research, technology, and entrepreneurship—a place where innovation happens.
+From our location in the heart of the city, CU Boulder produces some of the best and brightest minds in these industries and is a primary source of Colorado’s highly skilled workforce.
 CU Boulder’s talented faculty, students, and alumni are leading the way for the next generation by inspiring innovative, humanitarian, and social enterprises.

-Type of SCHOOL: Public research university
+Type of School: Public research university

 Size of Campus: 786 acres